Home > Councillors and Elections > Elections > Improving the accessibility of elections

 • friendly and helpful polling station staff who will make reasonable adjustments where possible

-You will be required to provide photographic ID when voting in a polling station, for the Thursday 4 May 2023 elections.
+You will be required to provide photographic ID when voting in a polling station.

 A copy of the Electoral Commission's 'Easy Read Voting Guide' can be accessed and downloaded from the following link - Easy Read Guide